Sino-American CHEPD Undergraduate Transfer Articulation Program

-A variety of projects and cooperation activities have taken place over the last five years, including faculty exchange, cooperative student projects, and more recently, videoconference exchanges with students.
+A variety of projects and cooperation activities have taken place through this program since 2007, including faculty exchange, cooperative student projects, and more recently, videoconference exchanges with students.
+Since 2007, CCU has had active one-way and two-way cooperation with over 17 Chinese universities!
 Some examples include:

 - April 9, 2014 - Dr. John Lin (Huaqiao University Lecturer and CEO of Sunwin Biopharma) will present a video conference with CCU students and faculty on the topic of the Current and Future Business Environment in China at 8am in Johnson Auditorium on CCU's campus.

 - October 2013 - Dr. Darla Domke-Damonte delivered guest lecture on international business at Huaqiao University (Quanzhou campus).